-Data Security RecommendationsRequirements for the Classification Levels
+Data Security Recommendations Requirements for the Classification Levels

 The Chief Information Security Officer willshall create and maintain security procedures for the various types of data use by the University.
-These requirements are outlined in the UO Minimum Information Security Controls standard (see Related Resources, below).
-Minimum Security Procedure for Devices with Sensitive Information and Minimum Security Procedure for Devices with Public or Internal Information.
+These requirements are outlined in the UO Minimum Security Procedure for Devices with Sensitive Information and Minimum Security Procedure for Devices with Public or Internal Information.
 In addition, the CISO will create and maintain additional guidelines and procedures for appropriate handling of data including a security guide is available for the handling of physical data.
 This is the Minimum Security Procedure for Handling Physical University Data (see Related Resources, below).-Finally, Information Services has developed an Employee Electronic Records Access Procedure.